 It’s the easiest chicken curry that I’ve cooked – so I don’t feel overwhelmed with all the spices and steps.
 The only three spices involved are: curry powder, coriander powder, and cumin powder.
 Besides, the curry is much milder – not too hot or spicy.
 I like to enjoy my curry without hissing from (over) generous amount of chillies.

 This recipe is from Aunty Gucci, a Punjabi teacher who claims that she doesn’t like to cook, but makes delicious chapati and curry effortlessly.
-Maybe because of the fact that she doesn’t complicated meals that her recipe is easy to follow.
+Maybe because of the fact that she doesn’t like cooking complicated meals that makes her recipe so easy to follow.
 Instead of using coconut milk (which you can’t keep for long), she uses coconut cream powder instead.
 How clever!

 If you like to make a pot of chicken curry that is easy, not too spicy, and delicious, this recipe is for you.